bithavoc/express-winston/Readme.md

 (supports node >= 6)

+## #BLM and 5.x breaking changes

+The maintainers of this project no longer feel comfortable with the following terms:
+* whitelist
+* blacklist
+* master

+Therefore, exposed configuration options, types in this library using those terms are due to be removed in the upcoming 5.x series, including the ~~master~~ branch, you should update your apps and your code accordingly.
+We've taken immediate action to make `main` our default branch in Git.

+You can track the progress of these changes in [#241](https://github.com/bithavoc/express-winston/issues/241).

 ## Usage

 express-winston provides middlewares for request and error logging of your express.js application.
 It uses 'whitelists' to select properties from the request and (new in 0.2.x) response objects.